At a Glance

 - Choice of day, night and weekend shifts

-- Blue light card – we’ll pay for it
+- Blue light card – we’ll pay for it.

-- Wellbeing support including counselling and resources
+- Wellbeing support including up to 6 face‑to‑face counselling sessions.

 #J-18808-Ljbffr

-Children\'s Complex Care Nurse employer: Superior Healthcare
+Children’s Complex Care Nurse employer: Superior Healthcare

 Contact Detail: